penguincoco-portfolio/penguincoco.github.io/_posts/MyGames/2020-05-18-Scenes From Japan.md

 ### **Why?**
 This is intended less as being a game but an exercise in 3D modelling and art, substance painter, some level design and refining knowledge of Unreal Engine.

+I'm not particularly good at drawing.
+I can draw humans alright, but my environments and landscapes are downright atrocious.
+But with 3D art, I can finally create the things I've always wanted to create!

 **Project Start Date: 15 June, 2020**

 **Intended Finish Date: habitual**